PettLe/library/README.md

 ---

 As I progressed further in the Odin Project, I came back to this project.
 As an exercise, I'll be implementing Firebase to this project.
-I will keep my project in GitHub instead of using Firebase hosting.
+I will probably also use Firebase hosting.
 This is gonna be hard.

+---

+Hosting was fairly simple step.